Position in the ranking is based on each scientist’s D-index using data compiled from Microsoft Graph

-publications for top scientists in University of Waterloo is 8,869 with the
+publications for the best scientists in University of Waterloo is 9,037 with the

 Located in Ontario, Canada, the University of Waterloo (UWaterloo) conducts the world’s biggest tertiary cooperative education program, offering over 120 programs to thousands of students every year.
 Due to its high research output, the public school is part of the U15, an association of elite research universities in Canada.
 It is also a member of the Association of Universities and Colleges in Canada.